 We have already learnt that persons having different ability, skill or expertise can join hands to form a partnership firm to carry on the business.
 Business activities like construction, providing legal services, medical services etc. can be successfully run under this form of business organisation.
-It is also considered suitable whereas capital requirement is of a medium size.
+It is also considered suitable where capital requirement is of a medium size.
 Thus, business like a wholesale trade, professional services, mercantile houses and small manufacturing units can be successfully run by partnership firms.

-4.4.6 PARTNERSHIP DEED
+5.4.6 Partnership Deed

-A partnership deed, also known as partnership agreement, is a written document that outlines in detail the rights and responsibilities of all partners in a business operation.
-For lasting relationship among partners, there must be a written agreement among the partners to carry out the business and share the profits and losses.
+There must be an agreement among the partners to carry on the business and share the profits and losses.
+This agreement must preferably be in writing and duly signed the all the partners.

-The deed must be in writing, duly signed by all the partners properly stamped except a minor who has been admitted to the benefits of partnership and properly stamped to take the benefits of tax.
 The agreement, i.e., the partnership deed must contain the following:

-- (i) The name of the firm - (ii) The nature of the business - (iii) The names and addresses of the partners - (iv) Location of business - (v) The term or duration of partnership, if decided - (vi) The amount of capital to be contributed by each partner - (vii) The ratio in which the profits and losses are to be shared among the partners - (viii) Rights and duties of partners. - (ix) Remuneration to partners and the timing and amount of withdrawals of cash by the partners - (x) The interest to be allowed on capital and charge on drawings. - (xi) Treatment of goodwill.
+- (i) Name of the firm

+- (ii) Nature of the business

+- (iii) Names and addresses of partners

+- (iv) Location of business

+- (v) Duration of partnership, if decided

+- (vi) Amount of capital to be contributed by each partner

+- (vii) Profit and loss sharing ratio

+- (viii) Duties, powers and obligations of partners.

+- (ix) Salaries and withdrawals of the partners

-- (xii) Preparation of accounts and their auditing. - (xiii) Procedure for dissolution of the firm etc. - (xiv) Procedure for settlement of disputes - (xv) Arbitration clause.
+- (x) Preparation of accounts and their auditing.

+- (xi) Procedure for dissolution of the firm etc.

+- (xii) Procedure for settlement of disputes